at-import/Singularity/readme.md

 Singularity is a next generation grid framework built from the ground up to be responsive.
 What makes Singularity different?
 Well, a lot of things.
 Singularity is based on internal ratios instead of context based which allows for better gutter consistency across breakpoints.
 Ratio based math also allows for non-uniform grids in *any* unit you want to use.

+## If you are working with Singularity 1.2.0, please read the [Changelog](https://github.com/Team-Sass/Singularity/blob/1.x.x/CHANGELOG.md) for important changes made to Singularity!

+Once we have a full 1.2.0 release, documentation and walkthrough video will be updated accordingly.

 ## Full documentation is available on the [Singularity Wiki](https://github.com/Team-Sass/Singularity/wiki)

 ## A video walkthrough of Singularity 1.0 is [available here](http://vimeo.com/63509346)